aviator5/dnaspec-origin/docs/design.md

 - Validate YAML syntax and schema
 - Check all file references exist
 - Verify agent IDs are recognized
-- Check for symlinked sources with missing paths
+- Check for symlinked sources with missing paths (warning only)
+- **Warn about absolute paths** in local-path sources (backward compatible)
-- Display errors or success message
+- Display errors, warnings, or success message
-- Exit with error code on validation failure
+- Exit with error code only if validation errors found (warnings don't fail)

 **Validation Checks**:
 - ✓ YAML syntax valid
 - ✓ Config version supported (currently 1)
-- ✓ All sources have required fields
+- ✓ All sources have required fields (errors on missing fields)
-- ✓ All referenced files exist in `dnaspec/` directory
+- ✓ All referenced files exist in `dnaspec/` directory (errors on missing files)
-- ✓ Agent IDs are recognized (claude-code, github-copilot)
+- ✓ Agent IDs are recognized (errors on unknown agents)
-- ✓ No duplicate source names
+- ✓ No duplicate source names (errors on duplicates)
+- ⚠ **Warning** for absolute paths in local-path sources (use `dnaspec update <source>` to fix)
-- ⚠ Warning for symlinked sources with missing target paths
+- ⚠ Warning for symlinked sources with missing target paths (warning only, doesn't fail)

 **Example Output (Success)**:
 ```